Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 Handling failed payments

 Failed ACH payments, often due to insufficient funds (NSF) or incorrect account information, can be a challenge.
-When an ACH payment fails, the landlord may incur a return fee from their bank or payment processor.
+When ACH payment fails, the landlord may incur a return fee from their bank or payment processor.
 It also requires follow-up with the tenant to collect the missed payment.

 Establishing a clear policy for failed payments, including potential fees and alternative payment arrangements, is crucial.
 Automated systems, like those offered by Baselane, can help landlords track failed payments and automatically notify tenants.
-Baselane’s banking solution also provides tools to manage property finances effectively, helping to mitigate the impact of failed payments.

 Importance of authorization and consent

 For ACH debits, landlords must obtain proper authorization from tenants to pull funds from their bank accounts.
 This authorization is typically a written or electronic agreement that specifies the amount, frequency, and duration of the payments.
-Without valid authorization, an ACH transaction can be disputed by the tenant, leading to chargebacks.

-Ensuring compliance with the Electronic Fund Transfer Act (EFTA) and Nacha rules is paramount.
 Landlords should keep accurate records of all authorizations.
-Using a digital platform can help streamline the consent process and maintain documentation, ensuring you meet all regulatory requirements.
+A digital platform can help streamline the consent process and maintain documentation, ensuring you meet all regulatory requirements.

 Step-by-step: How to set up ACH payment invoicing